kayr/ezy-query/README.md

 WHERE c.status = 'active'
 ```

-The above will add the where clause `c.status = 'active'` to all queries generated from this
+The above will add the where clause `c.status = 'active'` to all queries generated from the above query.

 ### Adding data types to the generated pojo.

-The generated pojo by default will have all fields as `Object`.
+The generated result pojo by default will have all fields as `Object`.
 You can add a data type to the generated pojo by adding a suffix to the field name aliases like below.

 ```sql